Vegetable Gum

 CautionThickener

-Vegetable gum is a dietary fiber used in foods for thickening and stabilizing, often derived from plant sources.
+Vegetable gum is a dietary fiber used as a thickening agent in foods, derived from various plant sources.

 What is Vegetable Gum?